DocPlanner/php-recruitment-refactor-assignment/README.md

 - If you see opportunities for improvements that go beyond the scope of the task, feel free to:
   - Add them.
   - Or simply leave comments describing your suggestions and reasoning
+- Remember to write tests that test business logic, not implementation.

 We will very much appreciate comments about why you've chosen certain solutions!